Holidays and Mental Health Tips

 Make the rounds to speak with everyone you need to see and then leave at the time you set.
 Let everyone know you have other obligations but wanted to see them, even if it was for a short time.

-Another exit plan example may mean preparing transportation for yourself if you plan to drink alcohol while out, so you don’t comprise your own safety or others by driving under the influence.
+Another exit plan example may mean preparing transportation for yourself if you plan to drink alcohol while out, so you don’t compromise your own safety or others by driving under the influence.

 Making a plan ahead of time for whatever situation you expect to encounter will reduce the stress of dealing with almost any type of situation.
 This simple approach works well for decreasing unnecessary anxiety.